-Pilates teaches you how to mobilise, strengthen and align your body helping you feel more bulletproof in body and mind.
+Pilates teaches you how to mobilise, strengthen and align your body, which helps you feel more bulletproof in body and mind.
 When lifting or squatting for instance, you can apply pilates techniques to help your form and that all important mind muscle connection.
-You will be the pro with all the gains in no time.

-- Teach you the importance of breath when lifting
+Teach you the importance of breathing when lifting

 Here are some tips for core engagement, alignment and breathing when lifting.